jacobitosuperstar/aoc_2024/README.md

 # Advent of Code 2024

+- One day Python.
+- One day is Go.
 - One day is Rust.
-- One day is Go.